Gravitational instantons with faster than quadratic curvature decay (I): Asymptotic Fibration

 (ALF-$D_k$) $\mathbb{R}^3/\mathbb{Z}_2$=cone over $\mathbb{RP}^2$

 (ALG) flat cone with angle $\in(0,2\pi]$

 (ALH-non-splitting) $\mathbb{R}_+$ \end{theorem}

 \begin{proof} By Theorem \ref{uniqueness-of-tangent-cone}, the tangent cone at infinity is unique and must be a metric cone $C(S(\infty))$.
-By Theorem \ref{one-end} and Theorem \ref{local-tangent-cone}$, S(\infty)$ is a connected manifold since we've assumed that $M$ is not ALH-splitting.
+By Theorem \ref{one-end} and Theorem \ref{local-tangent-cone}$, S(\infty)$ is a connected manifold since we have assumed that $M$ is not ALH-splitting.

 (ALH-nonsplitting) If $S(\infty)$ is 0-dimensional, $C(S(\infty))$ must be $\mathbb{R}_+$.

 (ALG) If $S(\infty)$ is 1-dimensional, $C(S(\infty))$ is a flat cone.
 If the cone angle is bigger than $2\pi$, it contains a line, so there is a contradiction from the almost splitting theorem. (c.f.
 Theorem 6.64 of \cite{CheegerColding})